 In order to complete the registration process, parents must have records transferred from the child's previous school to the Academy.
-This documentation should include your child's immunization history and a copy of his/her birth certificate, as well as his/her complete academic and disciplinary records, including any special needs or information.
+This documentation should include your child's immunization history and a copy of his/her birth certificate or other legally acceptable identifying documents, as well as his/her complete academic and disciplinary records, including any special needs or information.
 A request form may be obtained at the school office.
 Official transcripts should be sent to the Academy directly by the previously attended school or, if hand delivered, the transcripts should arrive sealed with a signature across the back of the envelope.
 If your child was home-schooled, a signed description of the curriculum and course content mastered must be submitted to the Academy.
+A more complete explanation of the documents that may be submitted is included in the enrollment policy which is part of this handbook.

 Additionally, in order to complete student registration or re-enrollment, a parent must provide proof of Arizona residency.
-This proof must be re-submitted annually; acceptable forms of residency verification are listed in the enrollment packets issued by the school.
+This proof must be re-submitted annually; acceptable forms of residency verification are listed in the enrollment packets issued by the school and described in detail in the enrollment policy which is part of this handbook.

-High school transfers will have their official transcripts from previous high schools reviewed by the Headmaster and college counselor/registrar.
-After the review, the Headmaster will send the parent(s) a letter notifying them of any additional courses that must be taken to meet graduation and state requirements.
+High school transfers will have their official transcripts from previous high schools reviewed by the headmaster and college counselor/registrar.
+After the review, the school will send the parent(s) a letter notifying them of any additional courses that must be taken to meet graduation and state requirements.
 All credit deficiencies must be made up prior to the beginning of the senior year, or sooner, if the class is a prerequisite to another course in the Academy curriculum.